-General note See Figure Overview.
+See Figure Overview.

-Risk of burns and scalds.
-Hot engine parts.
 Always allow engine to cool down to ambient temperature before starting work.

+Any of the following conditions require a check of the cooling system/radiator cap check as described in Chapter 05-50-00 Unscheduled Maintenance.

+- unusual high coolant temperatures (exceeded limits) - reported unusual higher coolant consumption - any visual signs of coolant leakages in the engine area - high amount of deposits in the cooling system

+If any component in the cooling system requires replacement, a check according to Chapter 05-50-00 Unscheduled Maintenance is recommended.

-Coolant hoses Carry out visual inspection of all coolant hoses (1) for damage, leaks, hardening as a re- sult of heat and porosity.
-Water pump Inspect all connections on the top and bottom of the cylinder head and on the water pump (2).
+Coolant hosesCarry out visual inspection of all coolant hoses (1) for damage, leaks, hardening as a result of heat and porosity.Water pumpInspect all connections on the top and bottom of the cylinder head and on the water pump (2).

 Expansion tank Inspect expansion tank (3) for damage.
 Inspect protection rubber at the bottom of the tank for tight fit.

 Radiator cap Inspect the gasket of the radiator cap (4) and check the pressure release valve and return valve for proper operation.
 See Chapter 12-20-00 section Expansion tank, Radiator cap.